shubhamdawande/Poetry-Generator/README.md

 To Run the Application:
 Execute in Terminal: 'python app.py'

+Input prediction function is in 'test.py'

-Trained Model is saved in the model folder
+Trained Model is saved in the 'model' folder